top of page

 And if all that sounds like a difficult act to follow, then perhaps you just haven’t met the right Pinot Noir.

 The 20th century struggles of Californian winemakers to consistently make Pinot Noir that was as good as their Cabernets eventually taught everyone in the Golden State an important lesson– that more isn’t always more.
-While Cabernet Sauvignon had long thrived in the Californian “more-is-more” warmth and sunshine, Pinot Noir did not.
-Perhaps because in France’s Burgundy region (Pinot Noir’s native heath) summer sunshine and dry warmth are so highly desirable, it didn’t occur to Californian winemakers that, for Pinot Noir anyway, there might be an upper limit to such blessings.
+While Cabernet Sauvignon had long thrived in California's full-throttle warmth and sunshine, Pinot Noir did not.
+Recall that Pinot Noir’s comparatively cool native heath is France’s Burgundy region, where summer sunshine and dry warmth are highly desirable; thus it didn’t occur to Californian winemakers that, for Pinot Noir anyway, there might be an upper limit to such blessings.
 And whereas Cabernet’s dark fruitiness benefits from all it can get, Pinot Noir, they eventually realized, might do better in a different microclimate.
 They didn’t need to travel far, just to the nearby coast.
-Pinot was found to thrive in the cool coastal draws where the sea fog filters the sun and moderates the temperature, slowly nudging Pinot’s more delicate red fruit flavors to perfection.
+Pinot was found to thrive in the cool coastal draws where the sea fog filters the sun and moderates the temperature, slowly nudging Pinot’s more delicate and temperamental red fruit flavors to perfect ripeness and balance.

 And once they found out how to make consistently good Pinot, it wasn’t long before they started making GREAT Pinot Noir on purpose instead of by accident.